tendermint/tendermint/spec/p2p/v0.34/addressbook.md

 to the number of new (`newBucketCount = 256`) or old (`oldBucketCount = 64`) buckets.

-Notice that new addresses with sources from the same network group are more likely to end up in, therefore to compete for, the same bucket.
+Notice that new addresses with sources from the same network group are more likely to end up in the same bucket, therefore to competing for it.
 For old address, instead, two addresses are more likely to end up in the same bucket when they belong to the same network group.